-When it comes to measures of brand loyalty, Net Promoter Score® (NPS) is king.
-Many customer-facing companies obsess over their NPS score, always searching for that magic formula that will drive it up.
+When it comes to measures of brand loyalty, Net Promoter Score (NPS) is king.
+Many customer-facing companies obsess over their Net Promoter Score, always searching for that magic formula that will drive it up.
 And not without good reason: from a revenue-growth standpoint, customer lifetime value (CLTV) is the new black.

 Unfortunately, many of these companies struggle to understand how various aspects of their business affect their NPS score, and to what degree.
 It’s like having a precise temperature reading but no clue what’s happening in the atmosphere—and, therefore, no predictive ability.
 Loyalty is strong (or it isn’t), but there’s no discernable “why” behind it.

 If this describes your brand’s experience with NPS, it might help to consider (reconsider, actually) the classic Net Promoter Score definition.

 First Things First: What Is NPS?

 The NPS definition that comes to mind most often is a number between -100 and 100 that reflects how likely people are to recommend the brand to others.
 A simple (often single-question) survey is sent to randomly selected customers, and the Net Promoter Score is calculated based on the results.

 In fact, NPS comes in three different varieties.
 Here’s how they compare.